 Solenoid valve basic design & function

 Solenoid valves have a control unit which is when electrically energized or de-energized this acts either to shut off or allows fluid flow.
 The actuator of a solenoid valve acts as an electromagnet.
-When energized, a magnetic field generated which pulls the plunger against the action of the spring while the de-energized plunger returns to its original position.
+When energized, a magnetic field is generated which pulls the plunger against the action of the spring while the de-energized plunger returns to its original position.

 The basic design of a solenoid valve can be divided into two categories: